lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/overview.md

 # Check before you apply
 This pattern allows the user to check their eligibility before applying for a service.

-There are 5 steps within the ‘check before you use a service’ scenario:
+There are 5 steps within the ‘check before you apply’ scenario:

 * [check before you apply](/docs/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/check-before-you-apply)
 * [decision making about whether to apply](/docs/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/decision-making-about-whether-to-apply)